SRAbreu/burger/README.md

 # burger

-### This is a burger logger built using MySQL, Node, Express, & ORM.
+### This is a burger logger app built using MySQL, Node, Express, & ORM.